The effect of predation on the dynamics of Chronic Wasting Disease in deer: A Continuous Variable Population Model

 A slightly earlier model \cite{wild_miller_2011} included the effects of predation using the equations \bea \frac{dS}{dt} &=& r(S+I)(1-\frac{S+I}{K})-S(\gamma E+m)-\delta \rho_s(S,I)S,\\ \frac{dI}{dt} &=& \gamma SE-(\mu_i +m) I-\delta \rho_i(S,I)I,\\ \frac{dE}{dt} &=& \epsilon I - \mu_e E. \ena where $\rho_s(S,I)= {S+I\over S+vI}$, $\rho_i(S,I)=v(1-c){S+I\over S+vI}$.

-The analysis of the model in \cite{SharpPastor2011} showed that there are three regions of parameter space with distinct dynamic behaviors, a region with no infected animals or prions, a region in which the disease is endemic, but steady, and a region in which there are periodic (oscillatory) outbreaks of the disease, during which the animal population falls catastrophically low.
+The analysis of the model in \cite{SharpPastor2011} showed that there are three regions of parameter space with distinct dynamic behaviors: a region with no infected animals or prions, a region in which the disease is endemic, but steady, and a region in which there are periodic (oscillatory) outbreaks of the disease, during which the animal population falls catastrophically low.
 They did not study the effect of predation on the dynamics of the disease.
-A rigorous mathematical analysis of a closely related model is given in \cite{maji2018deterministic}.
-The model in \cite{wild_miller_2011} was used to study the effects of predation through the parameter $\delta$ but failed to notice the existence of periodic solutions and the effect of predation on those oscillations.
+The model in \cite{wild_miller_2011} was used to study the effects of predation through the parameter, $\delta$, but failed to notice the existence of periodic solutions and the effect of predation on those oscillations.
+Separately, a rigorous mathematical analysis of a closely related model is given in \cite{maji2018deterministic}.